loomnetwork/loom-sdk-documentation/docs/en/non-validator-node.md

 However, none of this is necessary to run a non-validator node.
 Simply put, non-validator nodes just verify the new blocks and keep up with the consensus protocol.
 Thus, joining as a non-validator is much simpler.

-## How to Add a Non-Validator Node
+## How to Run a Non-Validator Node

 Follow the instructions at [extdev-plasma-us1 jump start](jump-start-extdev-plasma-us1.html) to spin up your own non-validator node.